What is the Whole Gospel?

 I consider my life worth nothing to me, if only I may finish the race and complete the task the Lord Jesus has given me—the task of testifying to the gospel of God’s grace.
 (Acts 20:24)

-The whole counsel of God is the unmixed gospel of his grace.
+The whole counsel of God is the gospel of his grace.
 Period.

-The Pharisees and lawyers rejected the counsel of God… (Luk 7:30, KJV)
+The Pharisees and lawyers rejected the counsel of God… (Luke 7:30)

 How not to preach the gospel

 If you take all the blessings of God – his love, favor, forgiveness, acceptance, healing, provision, deliverance, etc. – and tell people they must do stuff to merit them, then you are diluting the gospel of grace.
-You’re preaching a mixed gospel of grace-plus.
-Grace is no longer the whole gospel; it’s only part of the gospel.
+You’re preaching a mixed gospel of grace-plus-works.

 Whenever we add things to the gospel of grace we dilute its strength and empty the cross of its saving power.